YouTube TV might just be the replacement for traditional cable and satellite television you've been looking for.

 The service costs $35 per month and delivers just shy of 40 live channels, including favorite networks like FX, Disney and ESPN, in addition to local broadcast networks like CBS, ABC and Fox.

 If you want to give YouTube TV a try, you can get a month for free.
 Better still: after you pay for your first month, you’ll get a Chromecast, courtesy of YouTube.
-(It’s not purely out of the kindness of YouTube’s digital heart; at present, a Chromecast is the only way to watch YouTube TV on a bigger screen.)
+(It’s not purely out of the kindness of YouTube’s digital heart; at present, a Chromecast is the only way to watch YouTube TV on a bigger screen, unless you start monkeying around with AirPlay and an Apple TV.)

 To sign up for your free trial, visit the YouTube TV website, then follow the instructions below.